vincentbagilet/ididvar/README.md

 #> [6] 4.469283e-07
 ```

-It then allows to explore them through visualizations.
+The package also allows for an easy exploration of these weights through
+visualizations.

 ``` r
 library(ggplot2)